RamiAbudamous/EEC172_Final/markdown/index.md

 # Challenges

 We faced a few major challenges during the implementation of our project.
-Notably, our code has a dependency on Part 3 from Lab 3 that we were unable to resolve, and we needed to change our AWS implementation from a leaderboard to an email of the player\'s game score.
+Notably, our code has a dependency on Part 3 from Lab 3 that we were unable to resolve, and we needed to change our AWS implementation from a leaderboard to an email of the player's game score.

 ## Dependency on Lab 3 Code for OLED Module Initialization